Chris-Cunningham/Manabase/README.md

 To use the tool, you will need a Python interpreter, the allCards.json file from mtgjson, and decklists in text format.

-I'm not a professional programmer, so suggestions and constructive criticism about the tool are welcome; any statements that imply I think this is a masterwork of programming will be brutally ignored.
+I'm not a professional programmer, so suggestions and constructive criticism about the tool are welcome!

 Current featurelist/todo: